WRAP > About This Site

 That said, feel free to bookmark the home page.
 It will continue to grow in content, as well as evolve in design.

 It was in 1997 that the Wendy Richard Appreciation Page arose out of the convergence of a number of distinct interests of mine.
 First and foremost, around 1995 I noticed Ms. Richard's work for the first time through various shows on the local PBS television station.
 I couldn't help wondering who that charming lady was, and to my surprise I found there was virtually no data in any form available outside the UK about Wendy and her career.
 Hmm, ought to do something about that . . .
 Second, back in the early Nineties, I'd written a lot of HTML (the hard way) for various corporate and US state government websites.
 Those projects were finished by '95, but I remained intrigued enough by web technology that I decided to keep some basic currency in the field.
 Hmm, what kind of web site could I put together . . . ?
-Finally, there was the clear and rapid ascendancy of the Web as a useful -- indeed superior -- tool for research, by virtue of its openness and interconnectivity -- features, sadly, which these days have been coming under increasing attack by various monied interests who would see the best qualities of the Web stifled for their own personal or corporate gain (*sigh*, don't get me started on that . . .).
+Finally, there was the clear and rapid ascendancy of the Web as a useful, indeed superior, tool for research, by virtue of its openness and interconnectivity -- features, sadly, which these days have been coming under increasing attack by various interests who would see the best qualities of the Web stifled for their own financial or ideological gain.
 In any case, these things all came together handsomely as the "why", "what", and "how" that resulted in the web site you are now visiting.

 The fact that the W.R.A.P. is